 Last weekend at the Polish Cultural Center you could eat some meat pierogi, Polish sausage, and a homemade poppyseed cake.

-The Fall Bazaar was for many Seattleites a great chance to eat borsch, meat pierogi or cabbage rolls.
+Polish Bazaars are for many Seattleites a chance to eat borsch, meat pierogi or cabbage rolls.
 For many guests, that day was also a good occasion to meet and catch up with friends.

 Polish homemade cakes from the Polish Women’s Club

-All the money collected during Fall Bazaar is allocated to the necessary renovations in the Polish Cultural Center and divided between all the Polish organizations functioning within it.
+The money collected during the Bazaars is allocated to the necessary renovations in the Polish Cultural Center and divided between all the Polish organizations functioning within it.